 The Commission shall not consider an application that is submitted after the due date specified.

-An applicant that has submitted an Application of Intent must be invited to the Management and Operations Profile phase within six months of November 1, 2019.
+An applicant that has submitted an Application of Intent shall be invited to the Management and Operations Profile phase within six months of November 1, 2019.
 Failure to do so will result in the expiration of the application.

 An applicant that has been invited to the Management and Operations Profile shall submit the Management and Operations Profile within 45 days of the invite.
 Failure to do so will result in the expiration of the application.